Planes, Trains and Automobiles: Soundtrack

-The soundtrack to Planes, Trains & Automobiles features a mix of rock and roll, country and pop.
+The soundtrack to Planes, Trains and Automobiles features a mix of rock and roll, country, and pop.
 The frenetic musical score by Ira Newborn makes extensive use of the folk song "Red River Valley," including a cover of Johnny and the Hurricanes' rock and roll version, "Red River Rock", performed by the British group Silicon Teens.
 Among other tracks is a cover version of "Back in Baby's Arms".
 The song, popularized by Patsy Cline, is performed by Emmylou Harris.
 Another popular song used in the movie is "Mess Around" written by Ahmet Ertegun and performed by Ray Charles.

-A cover version of Six Days on the Road was used in the film, performed by Steve Earle & The Dukes.
+A cover version of "Six Days on the Road" was used in the film, performed by Steve Earle & The Dukes.
 The film also featured the contemporary pop song "Modigliani (Lost in Your Eyes)" by Book of Love, using both the original single and the Requiem Mass Remix.
 A special instrumental version of "Power to Believe" by The Dream Academy, which the band recorded at Hughes's request, is extensively used in the film as Del's unofficial theme.

 A cover of "Everytime You Go Away" performed by Blue Room is played over the final scene and the credits; Hughes planned to use Paul Young's well-known hit version but was denied the rights by the record company even though Young approved of Hughes's planned use of the song and wanted to see it included.
 The soundtrack album was released in 1987 as a physical vinyl and compact disc, but has since gone out of print.
 It is available for download on iTunes.
 "Everytime You Go Away" and "Power to Believe" were not included on the album (the soundtrack instead featured the original version of "Power to Believe" with lyrics).
 The instrumental version of "Power to Believe" was not released until 2014, when The Dream Academy included it on its compilation album The Morning Lasted All Day: A Retrospective.

 Release

 Box office

-The movie opened in American theaters on November 25, 1987 (the Wednesday before Thanksgiving), and finished third for the weekend, grossing $7,009,482.
+The movie opened in American theaters on November 25, 1987 (the day before Thanksgiving), and finished third for the weekend, grossing $7,009,482.
 After its first five days, the film grossed $10,131,242 and stayed in the top ten for seven weeks.
 The movie finished its 12-week American run on January 22, 1988, with $49,530,280.
 The production budget was $15 million.
 The film was released in the United Kingdom on February 12, 1988, and topped the country's box office that weekend.